‘General Hospital’ Wednesday Spoilers: Sam’s In Trouble As Shiloh’s Desperation Grows

 Fans had reason to breathe a sigh of relief during Tuesday’s episode of General Hospital, but spoilers tease that there is still trouble on the horizon.
 Baby “Wiley” is safe, but Shiloh has Sam on the Haunted Star and he has no intention of letting her go.

-General Hospital spoilers indicate that there is more with this situation coming with Wednesday’s episode.
+General Hospital spoilers indicate that there is more to this situation coming with Wednesday’s episode.
 Sam convinced Shiloh to let Dev take Wiley off of the boat and luckily, Jason was just arriving on the docks and found them.
-Dev was able to tell Jason that Sam is on the boat, but Peter is lurking nearby and he’s feeling desperate.
+Dev was able to tell Jason that Sam was on the boat, but Peter was lurking nearby and he’s feeling desperate.

 The sneak peek for Wednesday’s show revealed that Shiloh will get physical and shove Sam at one point.
 She is doing her best to keep her wits about her, but SheKnows Soaps shares that she’ll be essentially trapped for now.